+Growing up, I participated in basketball, track, cross-country, and volleyball.
 I started my healthy lifestyle because of external factors like injuries forcing me into a healthier standard.
 Although I was physically active throughout my life, I did not take nutrition seriously.
-I was known as the garbage gut and always willing to eat everyone else’s left over food.
-I ate whatever I wanted.
-After some setbacks with injuries, I started to realize the importance of nutrition in recovery.
+I was known as the “garbage gut.”
+After several setbacks with injuries, I started to realize the importance of nutrition in recovery.

 My doctor treated me with a comprehensive eating plan that cut out all sugar.
 The fungi fed on sugar and starved without it.
 I felt even more exhausted during the treatment.
 As my body was killing off the infection, I experienced extreme fatigue, headaches, and body pains.
 This was all while I was recovering from my knee surgery.